Havoi/AniScraper/README.md

 --> Install python 3.9.9 from microsoft store
 --> Shift + Right click in the source folder
 --> Select open powershell window here
---> write "pip install -r requirements.txt"
+--> write `pip install -r requirements.txt`
---> After all the packages are installed open the python file main.py with "python main.py"
+--> After all the packages are installed open the python file `python main.py`
 --> Fill the required Parameters
 --> Anime.html with automatically open up and stream the anime.
+--> If it doesn't open automatically `"Anime.html`

 https://youtu.be/TKaZG6p-YbA